 Cash transactions might one day become a relic of the past.
 Many consumers nowadays prefer making purchases through credit cards, checks, and other non-cash modes because of the convenience they offer.
-Having your customer’s payments crediting reflected directly in your company’s accounts also helps during business loan applications.
+Having your customer’s payments crediting reflected directly in your company’s accounts also helps during SME loan applications.

 Banks’ credit assessment team do assess bank statements for loan applications and the crediting transactions reflected in your bank statements will help ascertain your cash flow viability.